 - Keyword Research / Analysis

 Roofers who have trouble ranking despite a good website often lack quality inbound links from reputable sources.
-When all things are equal, Google will typically favor a website that has the most high quality links.
+When all things are equal, Google will typically favor a website that has the highest quality links.
 Earning these kinds of links can be a challenge but content marketing and SEO can both help.
 Writing great content and sharing it on social media can inspire people to link back to it.
 SEO on the other hand can make your rankings higher and get other sites to link to those pages when doing research on a topic.
 The links that will help your site will be topical and relevant to the roofing industry.

 Keyword Competition for Roofing Contractors

 SEO tools like MOZ & SEMRush show us which keywords are most competitive.
-In-depth keyword research can reveal whether or not your webpages are targeting the best terms.
+In-depth keyword research can reveal whether your webpages are targeting the best terms.
 For example, if you have a service page on roofing repair in dallas it might be that more people are searching for dallas roof repair.
 Once you identify this trend you can begin to implement it into your on-page optimization and content.
 The keyword volume will vary depending on your location.
 Since tools currently don’t measure volume by zip code there will be rough estimation involved in this process.

 Keywords have evolved over time and stuffing a bunch of them into your content is no longer an acceptable practice.
 Instead, you should supplement one or two instances of your keyword with LSI keywords for semantic search.
 Google interprets pages in context so words that are associated with primary terms make the page more likely to rank as a whole.
 The algorithm has gotten smarter and the standard for content and context has been raised.
 This is all for the betterment of the user experience which is what you should keep in mind when applying any kind of optimization technique.